astronomer/airflow-guides/guides/airflow-great-expectations.md

 - Using a list of Expectation Suite names and `batch_kwargs`.
 - Using a Checkpoint.

-This means that the parameters you pass to the operator depend on how you would like to invoke Great Expectations validation.
-The example DAG below shows several different cases of using the operator as variations on the three cases listed above.
+The method you use for invoking validation determines which parameters you should pass to the operator.
+The following example DAG shows how you would implement each of these methods in your code:

 ```python
 with DAG(